0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 17. Direct SSH from Developer VM

-You can also use the gcloud command to directly SSH to the admin VM:
+We can also use the gcloud command to directly SSH to the admin VM:

 ```bash